Test Validity and Effective Seminar Design

 Tests and Training in the Business World

 In the business world, just consider how many marketing departments have designed product training seminars almost exclusively around knowing the features of that product (similar to knowing the rules of a language).
-When asked, “Why this is important” the response typically is, “because sales engineers have to know about the features of the product in order to offer our customers the right solution for their needs.”
+When asked, “Why this is important” the response typically is, “because technical sales people have to know about the features of the product in order to offer our customers the right solution for their needs.”
 As we have seen, on the surface a test can be designed to assess if a salesperson has learned the features of a certain product (construct validity).
 But at a deeper level it may be missing the bigger picture, the reality that exists in the concrete world.
 In the area of sales, an important question to ask is if product knowledge is truly the key criterion for success in sales.
 The content and training method betray the underlying assumption we have about makes for a successful encounter between a sales rep and a customer (i.e. product knowledge).

 The bigger picture, when analyzing sales, revealed that product knowledge was not the key factor in most sales encounters.
 Rather, the most successful sales reps were able to listen attentively to the customer’s situation; they were able to understand their problem in a big-picture context, ask meaningful questions, handle doubts, build rapport with the customer, and cooperate on finding a genuine solution.
 Product knowledge was one component of the sales encounter but only a peripheral one.
 This understanding has since looped back and informed many companies how to design a training workshop for sales reps.
 Sales training now emphasizes many soft and problem-solving skills – with the addition of lots of hands-on practice.